Company waste management: what needs to be put in place

 Waste management with a view to recovery

-The company is responsible from the management of its waste until its disposal, or valorization final, even where the waste is transferred for treatment to a third party.
+The company is responsible from the management of its waste until its disposal, or valorization final, even when the waste is transferred to a third party for treatment.

-The company must to ensure or manage its waste by a third party (company of collection, transport, recovery of waste, etc.).
+The company must to ensure or cause to be ensured the management of its waste by a third party (company of collection, transport, recovery of waste, etc.).

 The management and sorting of waste produced or held by the company shall be carried out with the aim of recovering that waste.
-Three possibilities management systems exist.
+2 possibilities management systems exist.

 Répondez aux questions successives et les réponses s’afficheront automatiquement